 Alright, it’s (sadly) not going to appear overnight.
-The plan was submitted on January 4, and will now go through a feasibility study.
+The plan was submitted on January 4 and has since gone through a feasibility study.

-It will then go to the city council for a vote hopefully before summer 2021.
-The national government will also need to be lobbied to make changes to the A20.
-So there’s a bit of work to be done.
+Now it has to go to the city council for a vote which will hopefully happen before the summer.
+The national government will also need to be lobbied to make changes to the A20, so there’s a bit of work to be done.

 What do you think of this plan to greenify Rotterdam?
 Tell us in the comments below!